 To avoid uneven, splotchy outcomes on granite surfaces, we recommend you to use acrylic paint only.
 Other types of paint can work too, but nothing will surpass the quality of acrylic paint on granite.

-Make sure you have a paint kid ready to apply paint before you put your hands to work.
+Make sure you have all your preparation ready to apply paint before you put your hands to work, including buying the right paint can sizes so you don't run out.
 Now talking about the color scheme, it depends on your choice.
 You can go for bright colors in a smaller area (kitchen/bathroom, etc.).
 For bigger spaces, the main color can be on the dark end to make things pop out.

 Step 4: Painting the Granite

 Can you paint granite countertops?
 Yep, and you're finally about to start.
 Grab the acrylic paint of your choice and take a sponge along with it.
 Now start by soaking the sponge with the paint and dab it on the countertop.
 Why dab and not roll?

 Dabbing works for those who want a similar texture or outlook to granite.
 Keep in mind that rollers will flatten the paint in the sense that it'll fill up all of the pits and divots, whereas a sponge will give you a more organic touch.

 One thing to consider though, is if you need the surface to be flat, such as for a kitchen workspace, then you're better off rolling the paint on or using appropriate types of paint brushes for acrylic.

 After you have applied the paint, be patient and let it dry for some time.
 For how long?
 It will depend on the paint's characteristics, but we recommend you to wait for at least 5 hours.
 Don't panic if the paint is drying darker or lighter until it's completely dried and cured.